ESPRI-Mod/synda/docs/sdp/replication.rst

     service sdt start

-At this point, the downloading is in progress and when a dataset is complete an event is create to trigger the corresponding pipeline creation.
+At this point, the downloading is in progress and when a dataset is complete a Synda event triggers the corresponding pipeline creation.

 Files processing
 ****************